itchysnake/itchysnake/README.md

   <a href="https://github.com/itchysnake/genex"><b>🌳 GENEX</b></a>: A decentralised exchange deployed on <a href="https://portal.arbitrum.one">Arbitrum</a> and Ethereum mainnet.
 Invest in human talent from all over the world, by buying human equity tokens.
 Launch a token and start trading!
 Read the <a href="https://genex.app/whitepaper">whitepaper</a>, or the <a href="https://github.com/itchysnake/genex">source code</a>.
   <br/><br/>
   <a href="https://github.com/itchysnake/aegis"><b>🛡 Aegis</b></a>: A multi-dimensional asset valuation engine for capital market securities.
 Estimate rates, debt, equity, and derivatives with data provision from <a href="https://alpaca.markets/">Alpaca</a>.
 Build your trading algorithm with reliable, <a href="https://github.com/itchysnake/aegis">open source</a> tools.
+  <a href="https://github.com/feather-marketing/featherbot"><b>🪶 Feather</b></a>: A toolset for digital marketing professionals to simplify data collection, processing, and decision-making.
+Focused around SEO but can be extended to content generation and general auditing.
+Check out the <a href="https://github.com/feather-marketing/featherbot">repo</a>!
 </p>

 ##